Best BT upgrade deals for existing customers

 If you have BT broadband already, you can make big savings by bringing your mobile contract under the same roof.
 Lots of companies are doing this these days, whether it's traditionally mobile-focused outfits like EE moving into TV and broadband, or TV specialists like Sky offering broadband and mobile.
 They call this quad-play in the biz: 'Quad' referring to the four services – broadband, phone, TV and mobile.

-Under the moniker of 'Family SIM', BT Mobile offers BT broadband customers the option to add on one, two, three, four or even five mobile SIMs – presumably one for every member of the family.
+Under the moniker of 'Family SIM', BT Mobile offers BT broadband customer the option to add on one, two, three, four or even five mobile SIMs – presumably one for every member of the family.
 What we like about the way BT does it is that the more SIMs you order, the less each costs.
 However, unlike SIM deals from Virgin Mobile or community run – and much-loved by its customers – giffgaff, which both offer free calls to mobiles on the same network, you'll have to rely on your free minutes with any BT Mobile SIM.

 Compare BT Mobile SIM only deals